skip to Main Content

 Physical inspections require workers to operate in hazardous areas.
 Ladle monitoring and EAF monitoring, for example, require highly skilled technicians to access and evaluate the condition of the asset.
 Workers use a range of handheld sensors, visual cues, and experience to check for structural damage, wear patterns, slag buildup, or other mechanical issues.

 During an inspection, technicians are exposed to extreme temperatures, molten steel and slag, toxic fumes, and heavy equipment.
-In EAF operations, they may also be working next to live electrical components or active furnace operations, where arc flashes, molten metal splashes, and radiant heat pose significant risks.
+In EAF operations, personnel may also work next to live electrical components or active furnace operations, where arc flashes, molten metal splashes, and radiant heat pose significant risks.
+Manual inspections can expose workers to additional safety hazards that could be mitigated with automated inspection technologies.

-In addition to the safety risks, inspections disrupt operations and increase the total cost of production.
+In addition to the safety risks, inspections disrupt operations and increase the total production cost.
 A single inspection, for example, can take between 30 and 60 minutes and require equipment shutdowns.
-The subjective nature of inspections means they can be prone to human error, and they are limited by visibility in low-light or obstructed areas,
+Manual inspections can also lead to material waste and a risk of compromising quality due to missed or inaccurate defect detection.
+The subjective nature of inspections means they can be prone to human error, and visibility is limited in low-light or obstructed areas.
+Relying solely on human inspectors can limit the accuracy and consistency of defect detection, thereby increasing the potential for undetected issues.

 Finally, scheduled inspections only provide a periodic snapshot of the asset.
 Faults that occur between inspections can go undetected and unrepaired until a major failure occurs.
 This lack of timely and proactive maintenance increases the likelihood of dangerous breakouts or steam explosions.